thiswillbeyourgithub/Clozolkor/README.md

 6. check out the settings inside the front and back template, it is very likely that your shortcuts won't match my keyboard
 7. now, when you create your own clozes : just select this template instead of the old "cloze" note type
 8. optional : convert all your past cloze into this template : it works the same, just better
+9. optionnal : install the Sans Forgetica font
-9. that's it, if you have **any** issue, open an issue, i'll gladly try and fix it for everyone else, yes even typos.
+10. that's it, if you have **any** issue, open an issue, i'll gladly try and fix it for everyone else, yes even typos.
-10. If you make a modification to this code, please tell me so that I can (maybe) implement it for everyone else!
+11. If you make a modification to this code, please tell me so that I can (maybe) implement it for everyone else!
 Thank you!